-- 15. Calibrate oxygen monitor using $100\% O_2$ from cylinder or pipeline if available.
-NOTE: If cylinder or pipeline do not deliver $100\% O_2$, only calibrate on room air as described below in 15c. - a.
+11. Calibrate oxygen analyzer using 100% O_2 from cylinder or pipeline if available.
+NOTE: If cylinder or pipeline do not deliver 100% O_3 , only calibrate on room air as described below in 11c.

+- a.
 Using 100% cylinder/pipeline oxygen, set oxygen flowmeter to 6 L/minute and wait for maximum reading on monitor. - b.
-Press CAL, then O_2 , then GO.
+Press CAL, then O2, then GO.
 When the calibration is finished, press EXIT twice. - c.
 Turn off the oxygen.
 Draw room air through the system with the bellows until the reading reaches its lowest value. - d.
 Press CAL, then AIR, then GO.
-When the calibration is finished, press EXIT twice. - 16.
-Calibrate Apnea alarm pressure transducer as follows: - a.
-Make sure flow meters are set to zero flow and reservoir bag is empty - b.
+When the calibration is finished, press EXIT twice. - 12.
+Calibrate apnea alarm pressure transducer as follows: - a.
+Make sure flow dials are set to zero flow and reservoir bag is empty - b.
 Press CAL, then PRESSURE: CAL, then GO.
-When the calibration is finished, press EXIT twice. - 17.
-Turn on oxygen concentrator using the black switch on the front of the machine.
-Set the oxygen output to 6 liters per minute and ensure that oxygen reaches at least 90 to 95% output after a few minutes. - 18.
+When the calibration is finished, press EXIT twice. - 13.
+Turn on oxygen concentrator using the selector switch on the front of the machine.
+Set the oxygen output to 6 L/minute and ensure that oxygen reaches at least 90 to 95% output after a few minutes. - 14.
 If using nitrous oxide, check the function of the Nitrous Oxide cut off at 25% oxygen concentration as follows: - a.
-Set oxygen flow to 6 liters per minute. - b.
-Set Nitrous Oxide flow to 4 liters per minute. - c.
-Gradually turn down the oxygen flow to reduce Fio, to 25% and lower-nitrous oxide flow should cut off. - 19.
-Fill the vaporizer to maximum with correct anaesthetic agent.
+Set oxygen flow to 6 L/minute. - b.
+Set Nitrous Oxide flow to 4 L/minute. - c.
+Gradually reduce the oxygen flow to decrease the delivered O2 to 25% and lower-nitrous oxide flow should cut off. - 15.
+Fill the vaporizer to maximum with correct anesthetic agent.
 See the directions in the User Manual.
 WARNING: Do not overfill the vaporizer.
-Cover the oxygen sensor with a protective cloth.
 Do not spill agent on to the UAM, especially on to the oxygen sensor.
-Refer to the fill level window. - 20.
+UAM Configuration A has the oxygen sensor in front.
+Cover the sensor with a protective cloth when filling the vaporizer on UAMs with this configuration.
+Refer to the fill level window. - 16.
 Place all manuals and training materials in drawer and secure a location for extras, such as the additional oxygen sensor, spare balloons, and so forth.